tlshaheen/api_docs/doc/survey.md

 }
 ```

-Notes:
-* a survey can have a list of questions, and each question can have the following types: `multiple`, `yes_no`, `text`.
-* Questions of type `multiple` can have a list of choices shown in the example above. `yes_no` and `text` questions does not contain choices.
-* Questions and choice ordering will match the request's ordering
+Please note that questions and choice ordering will match the request's ordering.

 You will receive a response of status code 200 and a body like this: